degi/genriver/README.md

 ## Feature highlights

-* The app can provide DEM map which downloaded through [opentopography.org](https://opentopography.org/)<br/>.
+* The app can provide DEM map which is downloaded automatically through [opentopography.org](https://opentopography.org/)<br/>

     <img src="docs/images/dem_map.png" width="400"/><br/>

-* The stream path and subcathments is generated automatically <br/>
+* The stream path and sub-catchments are generated automatically and can still be modified<br/>

     <img src="docs/images/ws2.png" width="400"/><br/>